Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 2. Sciatica exercises and stretches

-Getting your body moving is often one of the best ways to send the pain away.
+Moving your body is often one of the best ways to improve pain.
 But it can be hard to know which stretches and exercises are best for your body – and how to do them correctly.
 That’s where a spine physical therapist can help.

 A spine physical therapist can teach you specific exercises and stretches, and help create a personalized plan so you can get the most out of your in-person sessions and continue your physical therapy at home.
 Depending on several factors, including how long you’ve been experiencing sciatica, a more intensive physical therapy program like TRIA Neck and Back Strengthening Program may be recommended.
 A spine strengthening program is specifically designed for people with chronic back pain.